philosophy1106/stress-detection/stress-categorization/readme.md

 # Analysis of model results
 ## Purpose of the code
 there are three files
-* to train model
+* to test MultinomialNB and other models
-* to show the results by using metrics
+* to drop some categories

 <br>